geotools/geotools/docs/user/unsupported/swing/faq.rst

 This really comes down to how you use the GeoTools renderer.
 Remember that the GeoTools renderer is doing a lot of calculation and data access; not what you want in the middle of animation.

-The ``gt-renderer`` is optimised for memory use; it does not loading your data into memory (it is drawing from disk, or database, each time).
+The ``gt-renderer`` is optimized for memory use; it does not loading your data into memory (it is drawing from disk, or database, each time).
 You can experiment with loading your data into memory (specifically into a spatial index) if you want faster performance out of it.